 As our Client you have the power and ability to enter into this contract on behalf of your company or organisation.
 You agree to provide us with everything that we need to complete the project including text, images and other information as and when we need it, and in the format that we ask for.
 You agree to review our work, provide feedback and sign-off approval in a timely manner too.
 Deadlines work two ways and you will also be bound by any dates that we set together.

-- Payment is Acceptance of This Quotation.
-Our Agreement becomes effective when payment is received in full (or deposit if relevant) regardless of the place of signing the Agreement, the client agrees that for purposes of Agreement, this contract was entered into in Victoria and any dispute will be litigated or arbitrated in Victoria Australia.
+- Payment is Acceptance of Our Invoice/Quotation.
+Our Agreement becomes effective when payment is received in full (or deposit if relevant) regardless of the place of signing the Agreement, the client agrees that for purposes of Agreement, this contract was entered into in Victoria and any dispute will be litigated or arbitrated on Gold Coast, Queensland, Australia.

 - Delivery of Website in timely manner.
 Often business owners and staff are busy and have to schedule in the appropriate time to do website edits in order for a website to be ready to go live.
 However, sometimes businesses take longer and this can put the Netsplashing hosting servers under stress as it may have an unusually high amount of websites waiting for sign-off on, before they can go live.
 Please note that Netsplashing will host your website LIVE on their servers (not your domain name) until you are happy with the website to go live.
 Netsplashing have always prioritised the completion of their clients’ websites and ensured completion is done within a timely fashion (ideally 1-2wks but sometimes longer depending on the size of the project) so clients can receive their fully functioning and working website within a few weeks from ordering it.
 Netsplashing require the same timely fashion to be adhered to be their clients, and now impose a 6mth cut off from the date of ordering the website, where the website, if completed, must be taken by the client (unless an alternative written agreement is made between the client and Netsplashing).
 If after the 6mth anniversary the client has not taken delivery of their website, and it has lay dormant (ie. Not edited by the client as required by Netsplashing to enable final sign-off) then Netsplashing have the right to “ZIP” the Website into a file and email it to the client, and they can later have the same website put on their hosting of choice and it will function again to the standard it did prior to it being Zipped.
 It will not be Netsplashing’s responsibility to reinstate the website at a later date.
 The client accepts at this time all moneys still outstanding are still due and payable as the work from Netsplashing’s position have been completed under the agreement.